hpique/SwiftSingleton/README.md

 Unlike classes, structs do support static constants.
 By using a nested struct we can leverage its static constant as a class constant.

-This is the approach I recommend.
+This is the approach I recommend until class constants are supported.

 ### Approach C: dispatch_once